chrisism/metadata.ael.tgdb/README.md

 # TGDB scraper for Advanced Kodi Launcher
-TGDB metadata and asset scraper for AEL
+TGDB metadata and asset scraper for AKL